 - Add shallots, onion, and garlic to pot; cook and stir until onion is translucent, about 5 minutes.
 Add mushrooms and thyme; cook and stir 5 minutes more.
 Stir in white wine and broth; bring to boil.
-Add chicken skin-side up and any accumulated juices along with lardons to pot (chicken should be; reduce heat to medium-low.
+Add chicken skin-side up and any accumulated juices along with lardons to pot; reduce heat to medium-low.
 Cover and simmer 30 minutes.
 Transfer chicken to platter.

 - Increase to medium-high heat and bring sauce to boil; cook 8 to 10 minutes more until sauce thickens.
 Stir in butter and season to taste with salt and pepper.
 Reduce heat and return chicken to pot; simmer until heated through, spooning some of the sauce over the top.
 Serve from Dutch oven or arrange on deep platter.
 Garnish with fresh thyme sprigs and parsley if desired.

 - Note that this make 4 generous servings.
 If you're serving vegetables and mashed potatoes, pasta or other filling sides, it would easily serve 6.